There are many causes of mental health problems. There are currently more than 200 classified forms of mental illness.

 Some mental health conditions are hereditary and can be passed down from one family member to another through genes.
 In most cases, these conditions are usually triggered by a combination of genetic susceptibility and other influences like stress, abuse, and other traumatic events.

 Certain types of infections or diseases have been known to result in brain damage and may result in mental health conditions.
-A good example is the Streptococcus bacteria which has been linked to obsessive-compulsive disorders.

 Brain Trauma or Defects